Sumboard

 • "Compare this quarter to last year"

-Instead of navigating through filters, dropdowns, and date pickers.
+Instead of working through through filters, dropdowns, and date pickers.

 This makes sense.
 ChatGPT proved that natural language is often faster than clicking through interfaces.
 Users got used to typing what they want and getting an answer.